Dandruff (Itchy Scalp)

 How do you use dandruff shampoo correctly?

-To clear dandruff (do this DAILY for 1 week):
+To clear dandruff (Use EVERY DAY for 1 week):

 Wet your scalp in the sink or shower.

-Massage the dandruff shampoo into your scalp, focusing on the skin under the hair.
+Massage dandruff shampoo into your scalp, focusing on the skin under the hair.

-Wrap a towel around your head and leave it on for 30 minutes.
+Wrap a towel around your head and leave the shampoo on for 30 minutes.

-Take a shower and rinse off the dandruff shampoo.
-You can use other shampoos or conditioners after this for your hair.
+Rinse out the dandruff shampoo.
+You can use regular shampoo or conditioner after for your hair.

-Wet your hair first thing in the shower or bath.
+Wet your hair at the start of your shower or bath.

-NOTE: ALL dandruff shampoos burn the eyes.
-To avoid burning, put the shampoo on the eyebrows like a lotion 10 minutes before your shower, then rinse off in the shower.
+To avoid burning, apply shampoo to your eyebrows like a lotion 10 minutes before your shower, then rinse it off during your shower.

 How long do I have to use dandruff shampoo?